 “A lawyer’s duty to a client who seeks legal advice is to give the client a competent opinion based on a sufficient knowledge of the relevant facts, an adequate consideration of the applicable law and the lawyer’s own experience and expertise.
-The advice must be open and undisguised and must clearly disclose what the lawyer honestly thinks about the merits and probable results.” –Law Society of Saskatchewan
+The advice must be open and undisguised and must clearly disclose what the lawyer honestly thinks about the merits and probable results.” –

-The role of a lawyer in the US, that is from seeking justice for their client, bestowing upon them apt knowledge of the law, to simply restricting themselves to ethical means of attaining the aforementioned, has been termed as the most essential component of the legal system.
+I will tell you what we do.
+We help seek justice for our clients, bestowing upon them apt knowledge of the law, which has been termed as the most essential component of the legal system.

-In 1787, numerous representatives from 12 of the 13 states of America excluding Rhode Island, which included public figures such as George Washington, Benjamin Franklin, James Madison, John Adams, and Thomas Jefferson states made their presence in a constitutional convention where US Constitution was given birth to.
+I remember how, in 1787, numerous representatives from 12 of the 13 states of America, excluding Rhode Island, which included public figures such as George Washington, Benjamin Franklin, James Madison, John Adams, and Thomas Jefferson, made their presence in a constitutional convention where US Constitution was given birth to.

-A requirement of having 9 states to ratify the draft of the constitution, in 1798, when the ninth state, gave their assent to the aforementioned, the draft converted into an official codified document which repealed the regulatory statute preceding it, the Articles of Confederation.
+And boy, I will tell you this – things were reckless back then.
+A requirement of having nine states to ratify the draft of the constitution, in 1798, when the ninth state gave their assent to the aforementioned, the draft converted into an official codified document which repealed the regulatory statute preceding it, the Articles of Confederation.

-To rectify the situation, the creators of the constitution, assured the citizens of the states where this discussion was termed the most heated, that once made effective, the document shall be amended to include individual rights as the first and foremost act.
+To rectify the situation, the creators of the constitution assured the citizens of the states where this discussion was termed the most heated that once made effective, the document shall be amended to include individual rights as the first and foremost act.
+I am sure they had to think a fair bit here.

-The said concern gave rise to 12 constitutional amendments in the very same year as the document, which is known as the constitution, was put into motion, of which 10 amendments were passed followed by their conversion into the Bill of Rights.
-Complementing the amendments was the Bill of Rights, which the judicial authorities amended 17 times further under the Constitution.
+My professor told me about how it “was put into motion, of which 10 amendments were passed followed by their conversion into the Bill of Rights.
+Complementing the amendments was the Bill of Rights, which the judicial authorities amended 17 times further under the Constitution”.

-The U.S. Constitution has the sole authority, brought into existence, the U.S. Supreme Court which grants Congress the responsibility of creating lower courts.
-The U.S. district courts and the U.S. circuit courts of appeals are the two inferior courts, Congress has created with their power, under the supervision of the Supreme Court.
+The U.S. Constitution has the sole authority brought into existence.
+Any lawyer – like me – would tell you that.
+If you study law, you will know that the U.S. Constitution grants Congress the responsibility of creating lower courts.
+The U.S. district courts and the U.S. Circuit Courts of Appeals are the two inferior courts Congress has created with their power under the supervision of the Supreme Court.

-The former, which is the U.S. district courts are where the majority of federal cases be they civil and/or criminal is first heard, hence they are called the courts of first instance in the judicial system.
-There are 94 such district courts positioned for the regulation of justice in different parts of the nation.
+The former, which is the U.S. district courts, is where the majority of federal cases, be they civil and/or criminal, are first heard.
+So, they are called the courts of first instance in the judicial system.
+I remember how my classes taught how there were “94 such district courts positioned for the regulation of justice in different parts of the nation”.

-Positioned in each court of Appeals District Courts, Federal Circuit Court of International Trade, Claims Court, and Court of Veterans Appeals Supreme Court state are at least one District court.
-Not just the fact that District judges preside individually to hear cases, but judges that have control over bankruptcy cases and magistrate judges who are obligated to extend their judicial duties, all of them fall under the supervision of district judges that share the seat with the aforesaid judges within the district courts.
+Positioned in each court of Appeals District Courts, Federal Circuit Court of International Trade, Claims Court, and Court of Veterans Appeals Supreme Court state is at least one District court.
+Not just the fact that District judges preside individually to hear cases, but as my professor told me:

-Any decision made in the said district court, if the parties are dissatisfied with, the judgment passed, then can file an appeal in the court of appeals.
-Organized into 12, these regional intermediate appellate courts are located in different parts of the US of which the Court of Appeals for the Federal Circuit, is a court that serves with a nationwide jurisdiction for a limited number of specialized cases.
+Any decision made in the said district court, if the parties are dissatisfied with the judgment passed, then can file an appeal in the court of appeals.
+Organized into 12, these regional intermediate appellate courts are located in different parts of the US and serve with a nationwide jurisdiction for a limited number of specialized cases.

-A party to a case can file an appeal in the court of appeals, which is often heard by a panel comprising 3 judges each.
-Adding on the same, these circuit courts fall under the regional category, as well as entertain appeals from decisions ordered by the federal administrative bodies, whereas a non-regional circuit court known as the Federal Circuit shines a light on appeals in specific cases such as those that involve patent laws and claims against the federal government.
+A party to a case can file an appeal in the Court of Appeals, which is often heard by a panel comprising three judges each.
+Adding on the same, these circuit courts fall under the regional category as well as entertain appeals from decisions ordered by the federal administrative bodies, whereas a non-regional circuit court known as the Federal Circuit shines a light on appeals in specific cases such as those that involve patent laws and claims against the federal government.

 After obtaining a judgment or order from the court of appeals, if the party wants to further the proceedings, then they can file for a petition in the US Supreme Court, known as the apex court in the country, which is positioned at the top of the federal court system.